wintercms/docs/architecture-introduction.md

 At a basic level, all templating engines are the same.
 However, Winter made the decision to go with Twig as it is a robust and mature templating language that is easy to learn, widely used in other project, and very similar to [Liquid](https://shopify.github.io/liquid/), the templating engine used by [Shopify](https://www.shopify.com/).
 These factors combined mean that Twig is easier to pick up and start using for most developers without requiring any existing knowledge of PHP or Blade specifically which means that a wider developer base can have an easier time working with Winter CMS.

 Additionally, Blade is subject to the same breaking changes that Laravel itself introduces between major versions, and while breaking changes in a template engine may be fine for a web application framework designed for single use projects that can easily update their view files as well as their logic files during upgrades of the base framework version; it does not align at all with Winter's requirement to provide a stable base to build long term projects on.
-Having an update to your CMS require that you make changes to your front-end is simply not the developer experience that we wish to provide.
+Having an update to your CMS require that you make changes to your frontend is simply not the developer experience that we wish to provide.

-While it is theoretically possible to have your Winter CMS projects use Blade to render templates, it isn't a recommended approach as it is important to have a single templating engine used for the front-end to ensure maximum compatibility between all Themes & Plugins.
+While it is theoretically possible to have your Winter CMS projects use Blade to render templates, it isn't a recommended approach as it is important to have a single templating engine used for the frontend to ensure maximum compatibility between all Themes & Plugins.

 For historical context as well, when the decision was made Blade did not have many of the more advanced features it does today, and those features (such as Components) have existed in Winter CMS since it was created in 2014.